Each EIP member can join one or more of the EIP working groups.

-The immunogenicity strategy working group is meeting monthly to discuss immunogenicity testing strategies in support of both non-clinical and clinical studies.
+The Immunogenicity Strategy Working Group meets monthly to discuss immunogenicity testing strategies in support of both non-clinical and clinical studies.
 The aim is to publish best practices as recommended by EIP.

-Currently, strategies discussions include ADA sampling, optimized testing strategies, NAb assay strategy, alternative testing strategies (PK assay and/or PD markers); strategies for immunogenicity assessment of multi domain constructs are touched upon as well.
+Currently, strategies discussions include ADA sampling, optimised testing strategies, NAb assay strategy, alternative testing strategies (PK assay and/or PD markers); strategies for immunogenicity assessment of multi domain constructs are touched upon as well.

-Leads of working group are – Arno Kromminga, Jo Goodman, Melody Janssen and Veerle Snoeck
+Leads of working group are – Arno Kromminga, Melody Janssen and Veerle Snoeck.